jonasjaeger-sci/mod905/docs/user/getting-started.rst

          The adsorption of H-NS onto AT-rich DNA has been characterized and its rate quantified.
 Simulations have been performed with GROMACS at full atomistic resolution.
-Metadynamics localized the stable states and the RETIS approach computed the rate between them.
+Metadynamics localized the stable states and the RETIS approach was used to compute the transition rate between them.

    .. container:: col-lg-4 col-md-4 col-sm-4 col-xs-6 thumbnail thumbnail3